SERVICE · AGENTIC WORKFLOW

 Real-time delivery brief per run

 After each cycle the agent produces a structured brief: how many cases it processed, the auto-completion rate, which exceptions it escalated and why, and the cycle time saved.
-Operations leads see the live health of the process and where the bottleneck is, without digging through logs.
+Operations leads see the live health of the process and where the bottleneck sits, without digging through logs.

 05